cadubentzen/raytracing/README.md

 This is the final project of the Computer Graphics discipline at UFRN.

 It consists of a Ray Tracing implementation in WebGL.
-[Click here to see your demo](https://cadubentzen.github.io/raytracing).
+[Click here to see our demo](https://cadubentzen.github.io/raytracing).

 ### Repository Structure